Xifax/gnome-terminal-themes-cornucopia/README.md

 Why
 ---

-After a lot of excruciating procedures, the only themes I could install without excruciating pains and casual torture was Solarized theme.
+After much deliberation, the only theme for Gnome3.8 Terminal I could install without excruciating pains and casual torture was the infamous Solarized theme.
-So, let's port some of the existing themes for dconf, ergo, new gnome terminal.
+So, let's port some of the existing themes for dconf, i.e., new gnome terminal.
-While we are at it, let's include conversions of various themes from iTerm and so on.
+And while we are at it, let's include conversions of various themes from iTerm and so on.

 Basic idea